How does mortgage work when moving house?

 So, How does mortgage work when moving house?
 The answer depends on several key factors, including your financial situation, the price of your new home, and your current mortgage lender’s policies.
 You’ll generally have a few main options: porting your existing mortgage, remortgaging with a new deal, or paying off your current mortgage if you’re downsizing.

+Each option has its pros and cons, and the best choice will depend on your unique circumstances.
+Porting can help you retain your current rate, while remortgaging might offer better terms or flexibility.
 To avoid costly mistakes or delays, always consult with a qualified mortgage advisor.
 They can help you evaluate your options and guide you through the process efficiently.
 With the right advice and a clear plan, managing your mortgage when moving house can be a smooth and financially smart experience.

 FAQs